salonigoel09/salonigoel09/README.md

 ## Hi there 👋
+ Computer Engineering student (2026) with CGPA 8.5 and strong coding expertise in Java, C++, Python.
+Solved 700+ DSA problems on LeetCode, demonstrating advanced problem-solving and optimization skills.
+Passionate about building scalable backend systems and continuously learning new technologies.
 <!--
 **salonigoel09/salonigoel09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.